P-p-H-d/mlib/README.md

 ##### void name\_clear(buffer\_t buffer)

-Clear the buffer and destroy all its allocations.
+Clear the buffer and destroy all its allocation.
-This function is not thread safe.
+This function is not thread safe and doesn't perform any synchronization: all threads shall have stopped using the buffer.

 ##### void name\_clean(buffer\_t buffer)